 - Your child rarely asks for help because he thinks asking for help will “change nothing”

 - Your son lacks confidence in his abilities

 - Your daughter focuses on her weaknesses

 - Your child takes a passive approach to almost everything

 Understanding the origins of learned helplessness

 Ivan Pavlov is often referred to as the “father of classical conditioning”.
-One of the best known experiments began when he noticed that each time he gave a dog food, the dog salivated.
+One of the best known experiments began when he noticed that each time he would give a dog food, the dog would salivate.
 He then decided to ring a bell each time he fed the dog.
 With time, the dog learned to associate the bell with food.
 In other words, every time it heard the bell, it would salivate, whether there was food or not.

 Classical conditioning was a great scientific discovery.
 It helped show that associating a conditioned stimulus (the food) to an unconditioned stimulus (the bell) could lead to a specific conditioned response (salivating).
 Classical conditioning studies made it possible to make great advances in understanding human behavior such as fear and anxiety.

 It was through classical conditioning that Martin Seligman and his colleagues developed the theory of learned helplessness.
 In a well-known experiment, these researchers divided dogs into three group and administered a light shock to the dogs in group 2 and 3.
 While the dogs in group 2 were able to press on a lever to stop the shock, those in group 3 had no way of ending the shock.